BrentGrammer/PROGNOTES/Architecture/CleanArchitecture-BobMartin.md

 - Nygard 1966 moved the function call stack frame to the heap and invented OO design
 - Encapsulation: a line can be drawn around data/functions, outside of that line the data is hidden and only some functions are known (public)
 - Inheritance: The redeclaration of variables and functions within a given scope
+- OO principles aim for cleaner code by managing the couplings between modules; ensuring that high level policies retain independent of lower level details.

 ### Polymorphism: